minio/minio/pkg/madmin/README.md

 <a name="ServerCPULoadInfo"></a>
 ### ServerCPULoadInfo() ([]ServerCPULoadInfo, error)

 Fetches CPU utilization for all cluster nodes.
-Returned value is in Bytes.

 | Param          | Type       | Description                                                         |
 |----------------|------------|---------------------------------------------------------------------|